Skip to Main Content

 Photo of the week – Oct.
 14

-Brinda Ambal, Staff Writer October 17, 2019
+Brinda Ambal, Conceptual Editor-in-Chief October 17, 2019

 Junior Lauren Beard reads weather pattern graphs after attending an Earth Sciences camp this summer.
-At the camp, Beard explored her passion for meteorology with students from all over the United States. “[I] thought it was a great opportunity to see if this is something that I’m really interested in, Beard said.
-“I’ve just found myself drawn to that subject, I’ve always just found it really interesting.
+At the camp, Beard explored her passion for meteorology with students from all over the United States. “[I] thought it was a great opportunity to see if this is something that I’m really interested in," Beard said.
+“I’ve just found myself drawn to that subject, I’ve always just found it really interesting."

 Earth Sciences camp inspires junior Lauren Beard to pursue Meteorology

-Maria Newton, Features Editor September 5, 2018
+Maria Newton, FEATURES EDITOR September 5, 2018

 Junior Lauren Beard visited an atmospheric and Earth sciences camp at the University of Wisconsin (UW) over the summer to further her knowledge of meteorology.
 “I’ve just found myself drawn to [meteorology],”...